ALEXIS HUNOT

 In the big festivals, like Cannes, Venice or Berlin, you have barely animated films in the competitions or special programs.
 When you talk to people and you say that you work in animation, they look at you with a smile and talk about the films that they saw last week with their children.

+Animation is not recognized as a serious field of work, expression, research or medium in a broader public.
 Even in the animation scene a lot of people only think about making money producing rather shallow TV-series to numb their kids.
 Today’s animation is still not perceived as a real art by a lot of people.
 What does it takes to finally get able to talk about animation the same way that we talk about live-action movies?
 Is it only a problem for people outside or also within the world of animation?

 Let us have a look at France as a prominent example – France appears like a perfect environment for animation.
 There are plenty possibilities for fundings, great schools, a big industry – hey, we even have our own kind of «Hollywood Style Studios» (MacGuff).